Skip to content

 • The JSON-RPC generator can now parse these structs and their usage in methods and generate a JSON-RPC interface for such cases.

-• Core::hresult is now supported as a return type from Thunder 5.0 onwards for JSONRPC and is strongly recommended to be used.
+• Core::hresult is required as a return type from Thunder 5.0 onwards for JSONRPC and is strongly recommended to be used.

 • @text metatag has been extended to have more options to influence the names used in generated code.